 Finish: long with mostly oak, black pepper and liquorice.
 But also black tea and fresh raspberries.

 Overall: The nose of the Glenlivet 2004 is really nice and promises a lot, but that is just a little less on the palate and finish, where it is somewhat one-dimensional on some points.
-I expected just a little more there, but overall it’s a nice dram just not something special.
+I expected just a little more there, but overall, it’s a nice dram, not something special.

 But then the Glenlivet 1993… I am completely in love with this dram.
 It’s stunning.
-Now, I am a sucker of tropical fruit flavours and they abound here.
+Now, I am a sucker of tropical fruit flavours, which abound here.
 It’s super fruity and very nicely balanced.
 A gorgeous dram!

 The Glenlivet 1976 is a classic sherry bomb.
 The Glenlivet character is a bit less present here, but it’s very, very good.
 It is not too dry or harsh in any way, which you often see with those types of sherry-matured whiskies from a certain age.
 This once again shows how good the cask management really is at Gordon & MacPhail, as it has resulted in a beautifully complex single malt.

 All in all, it was a great way to taste three totally different styles and decades of Glenlivet, from modern to old and bourbon to sherry.
 Really well done!